Wireless Telegraphy Offences

 - publish information with the intention of assisting or enabling a person to intercept the service.

-They may require the production of books, records, including electronic records.
+They may require the production of books and records, including electronic records.
 They may secure the same for later inspection.
 They may remove books, records etc. They may require the person to co-operate with them, including working and use of electronic sources for the re-production of data etc.

 It is an offence to interfere with or impede an authorised officer in the performance of his or her functions.